-For several years, Carsten Holm worked as an electrical engineer at Brüel & Kjær A/S. In 1989, he started his business of service and repair of electrical devices including B&K devices.
-Accompanied by other former employees of Brüel & Kjær, the company expanded within service, engineering, and manufacturing of analog vibration monitors, in 1992.
-The focus was to develop a DSP-based vibration monitoring concept to improve the monitoring of critical frequencies in pumps, blowers, decanters and even wind turbines.
+Accompanied by other former employees from Brüel & Kjær, in 1992 his company expanded into the service, engineering and manufacturing of analogue vibration monitors.
+The focus was to develop a DSP-based vibration monitoring concept to improve the monitoring of critical frequencies in pumps, blowers, decanters and wind turbines.

-The company started development of a full digital 2 channel vibration monitor, the PCH 1008, in 1996.
-Shortly after, in 1997, the company entered the wind turbine industry and developed special monitoring solutions within this industry.
+The company started developing a fully digital 2 channel vibration monitor, the PCH 1008, in 1996.
+Shortly after, in 1997, the company entered the wind turbine industry and developed special monitoring solutions for this industry.

-In 2015, a generation change was performed, and the company was taken over by Erhvervsinvest A/S with the intention to further develop the company.
+In 2015, a generation change took place, and the company was taken over by Erhvervsinvest A/S with the intention of further developing the company.